 Scientists at the University of Manchester UK have discovered great promise in a test which would change the manner in which physicians diagnose and monitor Cancerous Acute Lymphoblastic Leukemia, an all too common childhood Leukemia.
 The crux of the discovery is that the cells of Cancerous Acute Lymphoblastic Leukemia manufacture secret “special structures” that can be found in a patient’s blood.

-It has been a long held belief that the Extracellular Vesicles had little value in terms of fighting leukemia and that they were “debris” generated from a cancer cell.
-But their presence has been discovered within plasma from bone marrow, and their role in circulating blood has been uncovered in experiment using mice as test subjects.
+It has been a long-held belief that the Extracellular Vesicles had little value in terms of fighting leukemia and that they were “debris” generated from a cancer cell.
+But their presence has been discovered within plasma from bone marrow, and their role in circulating blood has been uncovered in experiments using mice as test subjects.